Facial feminization surgery: Lip lift

+Lower third of the face

-Chin and jaw contouring
+Chin and jawline

-The chins of cis males tend to be longer and wider than those of cis females, with a more square base, and to project outward more than female chins.
-Cis male jawlines tend to extend outward from the chin at a wider angle than those of cis females, and to have a sharp corner at the back.
+Men's chins tend to be longer and wider than women's, with a more square base, and protrude more outward than women's.
+The jawline of men of the same sex tends to extend outward from the chin at a wider angle than that of women of the same sex and has a sharp corner at the back end.

-The chin can be reduced in length either by bone shaving or with a procedure called a "sliding genioplasty", where a section of bone is removed.
-The jaw can be reshaped through jaw reduction surgery; sometimes this is done through the mouth.
-The chewing muscles can also be reduced to make the jaw appear narrower.
+The length of the chin can be reduced either by bone shaving or by a procedure known as sliding genioplasty, in which part of the bone is removed.
+The jaw can be reshaped by jaw reduction surgery, which is sometimes performed through the mouth.
+The masseter muscle can also be reduced to make the jaw appear narrower.

-The biggest risk in these procedures is damage to the mental nerve that runs through the chin and jaw; other risks include damage to tooth roots, infection, nonunion, and damage to the mentalis muscle that controls the lower lip and is at the edges of the chin.
+The greatest risk with these procedures is damage to the mental nerve, which runs through the chin and jaw; other risks include damage to tooth roots, infection, non-union and damage to the mentalis muscle, which controls the lower lip and is located at the edges of the chin.

-Adam's apple reduction
+Chondrolaryngoplasty

-Males tend to have a much more prominent Adam's apple than females following puberty.
-The Adam's apple can be reduced with a procedure called a chondrolaryngoplasty; the goal of the procedure is to reduce the size without leaving a scar.
-There are risks of damage to the vocal cords and destabilization of the epiglottis.
+After puberty, men tend to have a much more pronounced thyroid cartilage than women (known as the Adam's apple).
+The Adam's apple can be reduced in size using a procedure called chondrolaryngoplasty; the aim of the procedure is to reduce the size without leaving a scar.
+There is a risk of damage to the vocal cords and destabilisation of the epiglottis.

-Associated procedures

-Beautification and rejuvenation procedures are often performed at the same time as facial feminization.
-For example, it is common for eye bags and sagging eyelids to be corrected with a procedure called "blepharoplasty" and many feminization patients undergo a face and neck lift.

-History

-FFS techniques are derived from maxillofacial, otolaryngology, and plastic aesthetic and reconstructive surgery.

-FFS began in 1982 when Darrell Pratt, a plastic surgeon who performed sex reassignment surgeries, approached Douglas Ousterhout with a request from a transgender woman patient of Pratt's; the patient wanted plastic surgery to make her face appear more feminine, since people still reacted to her as though she were a man.
-Ousterhout's prior practice had involved reconstructing faces and skulls of people who had had birth defects, accidents, or other trauma.
-Ousterhout was interested in helping but knew that he did not know what a "female face" was, so he investigated by first reading the physical anthropology from the early 20th century to identify what features were "female", then deriving measurements defining those features from a series of cephalograms taken in the 1970s, and then working with a set of several hundred skulls to see if he could reliably differentiate which were females and which were males using those measurements.
-Ousterhout then began working out what surgical techniques and materials he already used could be applied in order to transform a male face into a female face.
-He pioneered most of the procedures involved in FFS and was involved in their subsequent improvements as well.
+Coverage by health insurance

+The coverage of costs by the respective health insurance companies varies significantly from country to country.
+While it is common practice in Europe in France, Belgium and the Netherlands, for example, it is difficult in Germany due to individual assessments by the Medical Service.
+In Switzerland, too, coverage can be obtained following a court ruling in 2018.

+In the United States, the situation has improved significantly thanks to the Affordable Care Act (ACA), and the number of cases where health insurance companies cover the costs has risen significantly.
+In addition, many states have passed laws prohibiting health insurance companies from excluding gender-affirming surgery.
+California in particular is considered a pioneer in this area.